5ony/OBSWebSocketAHK/README.md

 [example-filter-settings.ahk](example-filter-settings.ahk)

 You need to add a source "Desktop" and apply a Color Correction and a Sharpen filter to it, otherwise there will be errors.
+(Note that even though the examples mentioned "watching a pixel for checking health bar", this is not implemented here, as it is not a concern of OBS WebSocket functionality.)

 ```
 #Include lib/OBSWebSocket.ahk